Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

     **Important**: Save the `ifnames` and `bmc_mac` information if you plan to add this NCN back at some time in the future.

-1. Shutdown `cray-reds`:
+1. Shutdown `cray-reds`.

     ```bash
     ncn-mw# kubectl -n services scale deployment cray-reds --replicas=0
     ```

-1. Remove the node from SLS, HSM, and BSS:
+1. Remove the node from SLS, HSM, and BSS.

     ```bash
     ncn-mw# ./remove_management_ncn.py --xname $XNAME